koolexcrypto/bot-sick/README.md

 ***If you feel this was helpful to you, please feel free to share it on X (Twitter) tagging Koolex and evokidSoc***

-Note: There are areas where the analayzer can still be improved especially the accuracy of some issues reported.
+Note: there are areas where the analayzer can still be improved especially the accuracy of some issues reported.
 Feel free to do so!